Federal Emergency Management Agency (FEMA), Department of Homeland Security (DHS).

 Application Evaluation Criteria

 Prior to making a grant award, FEMA is required by 31 U.S.C.
-3321, and 41 U.S.C.
-2313 to review information available through any Office of Management and Budget (OMB) designated repositories of government-wide eligibility qualification or financial integrity information.
-Therefore, application evaluation criteria may include the following risk based considerations of the applicant: (1) Financial stability; (2) quality of management systems and ability to meet management standards; (3) history of performance in managing federal awards; (4) reports and findings from audits; and (5) ability to effectively implement statutory, regulatory, or other requirements.
+3354, as amended by the Payment Integrity Information Act of 2019, Public Law 116-117 (2020), 41 U.S.C.
+2313, and 2 CFR 200.206 to review information available through any Office of Management and Budget (OMB) designated repositories of government-wide eligibility qualification or financial integrity information.
+Therefore, application evaluation criteria may include the following risk-based considerations of the applicant: (1) Financial stability; (2) quality of management systems and ability to meet management standards; (3) history of performance in managing Federal awards; (4) reports and findings from audits; and (5) ability to effectively implement statutory, regulatory, or other requirements.

 FEMA will rank all complete and submitted applications based on how well they match program priorities for the type of jurisdiction(s) served.
 Answers to activity specific questions provide information used to determine each application's ranking relative to the stated program priorities.

 Funding priorities and criteria for evaluating AFG Program applications are established by FEMA based on the recommendations from the Criteria Development Panel (CDP).
 CDP is comprised of fire service professionals who make recommendations to FEMA regarding the creation of new, or the modification of previously established, funding priorities, as well as developing criteria for awarding grants.
 The content of the NOFO reflects implementation of CDP's recommendations with respect to the priorities and evaluation criteria for awards.Start Printed Page 19631

 The nine major fire service organizations represented on the CDP are: